 Salt Therapy, also known as speleotherapy or halotherapy, has been utilized for treatment of many ailments such as allergies, asthma, congestion, depression, arthritis, stress, migraines and much more.
 Crystal salt is wholesome, unaltered, natural salt, as it has crystallized in the Earth over millions of years.
 Natural pure crystal salt contains all the elements and minerals of the human body.
 It's easy to see why this is one of our favorite Asheville Spas and places for holistic wellness.

-The temperature in the cave is kept at 70 degrees, with humidity of 50-60%, making it completely sustainable and keeps the cave growing.
+The temperature in the cave is kept at 70 degrees, with humidity of 50-60%, making it completely sustainable and keeps the cave growing (photo above).
 Relax on blankets on the floor or lounge chairs during your 45-minute session, and drift away with the sounds of relaxing music and water features.
 Only ten people are allowed for each session, so be sure to book well in advance!

 45-minute sessions begin on the hour at $25/person ($22.50/senior), and you can extend your therapy with a hot salt stone massage, reiki or reflexology before or after.
 Or indulge for a private couples massage inside the salt cave!
+Weekends often book well in advance.
+So make reservations early!
 For more info and to book your visit, go to their Web site.

 Their Salt Market features many unique Himalayan salt products, including a big variety of natural Himalayan salt lamps in various sizes for home therapy.
 Salt lamps help neutralize the positive ions emitted by electronic devices and air conditioners.
 When heated, the lamps release salutary trace elements which are essential to our systems.
 For more info, go to their Web site.